-What an amazing fishing story.
-One that is made even better with the video there to back up the tale.
-This guy is braver than us getting dropped in the middle of the ocean 25 miles off the coast practically into a bait ball.
+We're fortunate to live in an age that allows a great fishing story to be accompanied by video footage that takes us on the journey.
+Few people would have the guts to drop into the middle of the ocean and subjecting themselves to the fierce predators that swim throughout.
 We cannot blame him for getting nervous when the marlin arrived.
-An 11-foot fish is enough to spook anyone when it is in the water with you.
-Especially when it has a long, sharp bill like that.
+To be fair, though, an 11-foot fish is enough to spook anyone when it's in the water with you, especially when it has a long, sharp bill like that.